starcoinorg/starcoin-ide/README.md

 - Starcoin: Release - `mpm release` - release the package to `release/` directories
 - Starcoin: Clean - cleans project's default `storage/`,`build/` and `release/` directories

-To run any of these commands, use [VSCode's command palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette).
+To run any of these commands, use [VSCode's command palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette), or right-click on Move.toml and select the command Run from the context menu that appears.

 ## Syntax highlighting